 Where: Gatlinburg is just about six miles away from Pigeon Forge in the foothills of the Smoky Mountains, but this town has enough character to stand on its own.

 Why: Gatlinburg’s visitors are drawn to this quaint town for its unique charm and quirky vibe.

 You’ll find lots of specialty boutiques along its picturesque streets, and those who love arts and crafts will feel right at home.
-The town also fosters a strong outdoorsy scene, which attracts hikers and campers from all over.
+Thanks to the National Park, this town also fosters an small outdoorsy scene, which attracts hikers and campers from all over.

 Like in Pigeon Forge, many visitors opt to rent a cabin in Gatlinburg and experience the town as it should be experienced – like a local.
 You can find mountain cabins in Gatlinburg appropriate for any budget, and they allow vacationers to truly immerse themselves in the beautiful mountain setting.

 As far as Smoky Mountains towns go, Gatlinburg offers some great dining options, including fine dining and classic steakhouses.